 Interview Question: "Tell Me About a Time You Made a Mistake"

-While discussing previous mistakes may not be your favorite topic, it is a good way to show that you are capable of growth and learning.
-During a job interview, an employer may inquire about your past work mistakes.
-By being prepared for this kind of interview question, you can show employers that you can handle a variety of situations.
+Discussing previous mistakes can be a good way to show that you're capable of growth and learning.
+During a job interview, a hiring manager may inquire about your past work mistakes.
+By being prepared for this kind of interview question, you can show potential employers that you can handle a variety of situations.

 In this article, we share how to effectively answer, "Tell me about a time you made a mistake" during an interview.